Hello Year 6s,

 This term's topics are: A Child's War and Blood Heart.

 A Child’s War

 A siren sounds, a building crumbles, a Spitfire zooms overhead.
 Take cover!
 It’s 1939 and Britain is at war.
 Deep down in the Anderson shelter, learn why nations are fighting and why child evacuees must make the long journey from their homes and families into unknown territory.
-Read Letters from the Lighthouse, a story about evacuation with a hidden secret, and try to empathise with her hopes and fears.
-Explore the Geography of the U.K. and how cities became targets.
+Read about evacuees during the war and empathise with her hopes and fears.
+Make do and mend – cook up a family meal from meagre rations.
 Delve deep into a bygone era, when loose lips sank ships.
 And, as peace is declared, let’s get ready to celebrate.
 Mr Churchill says ‘It’s an unconditional surrender!’

 Crimson, scarlet, burgundy, cherry – blood flows through our bodies in all its vibrant shades of red.
-Let’s explore our circulation system!
-Now surgeons, don’t be squeamish as we examine the veins, arteries and chambers up close.
-They all work hard to move blood around our bodies.
-William Harvey was fascinated with anatomy, and made groundbreaking discoveries about valves.
-I wonder what we might uncover?
-Why do people give blood?
+Let’s explore our circulation system and how blood travels around our body!
 Find out how to keep your heart happy with cardiovascular exercise and healthy food.
 Kick-start a campaign to spread the word about the damage caused by smoking, to the lungs and heart.
 Hearts pound, flutter and maybe skip a beat.
+Can a heart transplant save lives?
 What makes your heart race?
-Is it a secret?
-Cross my heart, I won’t tell!